Postal addresses: a little history and a lot of photos

-- TIDWORTH, Hants. – The town was two separate parishes, North Tidworth in Wiltshire and South Tidworth in Hampshire; however, the main part of the town was North Tidworth.
+- TIDWORTH, Hants. – The town was two separate parishes, North Tidworth in Wiltshire and South Tidworth in Hampshire; however, North Tidworth developed into the main part of the town.
 In 1992 the county boundary was realigned and all of Tidworth is now in Wiltshire.

 Left: Counter date-stamps showing RHYMNEY, Gwent;